 - A Minimum of 140 employers and 1,400 learners will directly benefit from the Program.

-EFE-PA is a five-year (2016-2021) program1 funded by the Government of Canada through Global Affairs Canada.
+EFE-PA is a five-year (2016-2021) program funded by the Government of Canada through Global Affairs Canada.
+It has a budget of CAD $16M.